-Johnny tells another story about a woman who spoke at a Women’s conference that Soul City held.
-She unexpectedly spoke about the necessary equality for the LGBTQ community.
+Johnny then tells another story about a woman who spoke at a Women’s conference that Soul City held.
+She unexpectedly spoke about the necessary equality churches should have for the LGBTQ community.
 After that, Soul City received threats not to have her speak again or they’d stop donating.

 In 2017, Soul City was expanding, and they planned to renovate the building to make room for their growing audience.
 There was a fundraising push to help.

 Johnny: Around this time, I stopped donating to Soul City, and three different church staff members separately reached out to me asking to get coffee.

 In 2018, when Johnny stopped attending Soul City altogether, nobody contacted him.

 Johnny: I contacted the staff myself via e-mail offering to meet about why I stopped going to church services.
 No response.

 How to say goodbye

 Like most relationships, they end because you tried everything.
 Johnny held out until he tried everything.

 Justin and Chris married in 2018.
 One of their friends, Ebele, who happened to be on Soul City church staff, married them.
 After church leadership found out about this, they told the rest of staff that this wouldn’t be allowed in the future, a staff member marrying a gay couple.
 Ebele quit Soul City shortly after.